cdig/cd-module/README.md

     # WHEN YOU SEE THIS, WE ARE DONE
     ```

-4. After you paste it in to your Terminal, stuff will start running.
+3. After you paste it in to your Terminal, stuff will start running.
 Just for good measure, hit the return key once (otherwise, the last task might not run).
 When it's done, it'll tell you at the bottom of the Terminal.
-5. Run the `gulp` command
+4. Run the `gulp` command, and test your upgraded module.
-6. Test your upgraded module

 # Major Changes